 Through her direct experience incorporating other federal funding sources into state and local recovery and mitigation efforts, as well as through her ability to effectively collaborate and find common ground with other federal partners and various levels of governance, Bailey helps states and local governments leverage their internal and cross-agency efforts, as well as other private and federal funding sources, such as disaster and mitigation funding from FEMA, U.S. Department of Agriculture, Small Business Administration, U.S. Army Corps of Engineers, and Economic Development Administration.

-Bailey has a master’s degree in urban planning with a focus in mitigation from the University of New Orleans.
+Bailey has a master’s degree in urban planning with a focus on mitigation from the University of New Orleans.
 She is a certified planner with a JD focused on environmental law from Loyola College of Law, New Orleans.

 Related insights and news